PatrickCronin/foegcl-membership-webapp/Schema Design Notes.md

 Triggers are used to support the following business rules that are not naturally supported by the schema design.

-### Donations
+### Contributions

 * UPDATE Triggers
-    * Updates that move a donation to another affiliation are blocked.
+    * Updates that move a contribution to another affiliation are blocked.
 (If needed, users can delete and create.)
-(Done)
-    * Updates that disqualify a membership's donation sum requirement are blocked.
-(Done)
+    * Updates that disqualify a membership's contribution sum requirement are blocked.
 * DELETE Triggers
-    * Deletes that disqualify a membership's donation sum requirement are blocked.
-(Done)
+    * Deletes that disqualify a membership's contribution sum requirement are blocked.

 ### Affiliations

 * INSERT Triggers
-    * Inserts including a NOT NULL membership_type will be blocked.
-(Done)
+    * Inserts with a membership type without sufficient contributions or too many people are blocked.
+(Implemented + tested)
 * UPDATE Triggers
-    * Updates changing the affiliation's membership type to something that would break the donation sum requirement or maximum person requirement are blocked (Done)
+    * Updates changing the affiliation's membership type to something that would break the contribution sum requirement or maximum person requirement are blocked.
+(Implemented + tested)

 ### Affiliation Persons

 * INSERT Triggers
     * Inserts that would result in an affiliation having different addresses are blocked.
-(Done)
     * Inserts that would result in an affiliation having too many people are blocked.
-(Done)
 * UPDATE Triggers
     * All updates are blocked.
 (If needed, users can delete and create.)
-(Done)

 ### Physical and Mailing Address

 * INSERT Triggers
     * Inserts for people that are in a current affiliation are blocked.
 (Users should use the affiliation address editor instead.)
-(Done)
 * UPDATE Triggers
     * Updates for people that are in a current affiliation are blocked.
 (Users should use the affiliation address editor instead.)
-(Done)
     * Updates that move an address from one person to another are blocked.
-(Done)
     * Updates that change any part of the address will automatically reset the in_library_special_voting_district field, unless that field is included with the update.
 (Physical addresses only.)
-(Done)
 * DELETE Triggers
     * Deletes for people that are in a current affiliation are blocked.
 (Users should use the affiliation address editor instead.)
-(Done)